UMPGHacks/Early-Disease-Detection/EDD/README.md

 # EDD Multi Disease Detection

-This folder contains a unified Streamlit web app for early disease screening using the datasets available in `D:\ml project\dataset`.
+This folder contains a unified Streamlit web app for early disease screening using the datasets available in `D:\Early Disease Detection\dataset`.

 ## Modules
 - Symptom-based disease prediction